IRL2/nanover-docs/source/concepts/applications.rst

 ``energy.potential``, and ``energy.total`` key of the value map for the kinetic, potential, and total energies, respectivelly.
 The total energy is assumed to be the sum of the kinetic and potential energies.

+Playback indicators
+^^^^^^^^^^^^^^^^^^^

+The trajectory application defines commands that allow resetting or loading a simulation.
+These keys in the value map allow to keep track of these reset and load events:

+* ``system.reset.counter`` is a counter of how many reset events occurred so far.
+It starts at 0 and is incremented whenever the simulation is reset, either from the reset command described below or from any other event.
+* ``system.simulation.counter`` counts how many loading events occurred after the initial one.
+The counter starts at 0 and is incremented when a simulation is loaded after the initial one.

 Playback commands
 ~~~~~~~~~~~~~~~~~